OmiWanji/alx-system_engineering-devops/0x02-shell_redirections/README.md

+this is my 0-hello_world
-this is my fisrt 10 lines
+this is my 7-file